tanjo3/tww_apworld/docs/setup_en.md

 ## Troubleshooting

+* Ensure that you are running version v0.4.4 or higher of Archipelago.
 * If you do not see the client in the launcher, ensure you have placed the `tww.apworld` in the correct folder (the `lib/worlds` folder of your Archipelago installation).
 * If the client is not working, double-check that you have the most recent release of the `tww.apworld`.
 Additionally, ensure that there is no `ww.apworld` file or `ww`/`tww` folders in your `lib/worlds` folder.
+If those exist, delete them.
 Finally, ensure that the content of the `lib` folder from the release download has been placed in the `lib` folder of your Archipelago installation.
+* If you press Randomize in the build and nothing happens, ensure that you are using the correct version of the build for the `aptww` file you are using.
+    * v2.4.0 apworlds should use the 2.2.0 build, v2.3.x apworlds should use the 2.1.0 build, and older apworlds should use 2.0.0.
+    * Remember that you should use the same apworld version with which the `aptww` was generated; ask the multiworld generator if you're unsure which version was used. if you're unsure which version was used.
 * Ensure that you do not have any Dolphin cheats or codes enabled.
 Some cheats or codes can unexpectedly interfere with emulation and make troubleshooting errors difficult.
 * If you get an error message, ensure that `Enable Emulated Memory Size Override` in Dolphin (under `Options` >